-Quitting is permanently and voluntarily leaving a job.
-It is not usually good career or financial move.
+Quitting is permanently and voluntarily leaving a job, not something to do casually.

-People do lose their jobs when their employers discovers that they are job hunting - not 100% of the time, to be sure, but often enough to make searching from home and being careful at work a very wise strategy.
+People do lose their jobs when their employers discovers that they are job hunting -- not 100% of the time, to be sure, but often enough to make searching from home and being careful at work a very wise strategy.

 Even though employers prefer job seekers who are currently employed, most of them view one of their own employees who is job hunting as "disloyal" or a "risk" to the organization.
 They fear that customer lists or product secrets or something critical will be stolen by the departing employee and given to the new employer, possibly a competitor.

 Online job search expert Susan P. Joyce has been observing the online job search world and teaching online job search skills since 1995.
-Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
-In 1998, her company, NETability, Inc. purchased Job-Hunt.org, and Susan has been editor and publisher of Job-Hunt since then.
-Follow Susan on Twitter at @jobhuntorg and on Google+
+A veteran of the United States Marine Corps and a recent Visiting Scholar at the MIT Sloan School of Management, Susan is a two-time layoff “graduate” who has worked in human resources at Harvard University and in a compensation consulting firm.
+Since 1998, Susan has been editor and publisher of Job-Hunt.org.
+Follow Susan on Twitter at @jobhuntorg and on Facebook, LinkedIn.